Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 For the latest Unity installation instructions, see the README file in the [unity-acpcore](https://github.com/adobe/unity-acpcore) repository.
 {% endhint %}

-To start using the Adobe Experience Platform Mobile SDK for Unity, open your application and import the requisite Unity package\(s\).
+To start using the Adobe Experience Platform Mobile SDK for Unity, open your application and import the requisite Unity packages.

-For instance, to add the Mobile Core extension, you may:
+For instance, to add the Mobile Core extension, you should:

 * Download [ACPCore-0.0.1-Unity.zip](https://github.com/adobe/unity-acpcore/blob/master/bin/ACPCore-0.0.1-Unity.zip)
 * Unzip `ACPCore-0.0.1-Unity.zip`